NikuPAN/LZ-Info-Station/README.md

 # LZ-Info-Station
-Louder Zone multi-functional information station
+Louder Zone multi-functional information station.
-This system is built for LZ only, not entirely for public.
+This system is built exclusively for LZ only, not entirely for public.

 Included Functions: